N

 J.B.
 Hunt Transport Services (Lowell)

 One of the largest transportation and logistics companies in North America, J.B.
-Hunt is headquartered in Lowell.
+Hunt is headquartered in Lowell with roughly 29,000 employees.
 The company has been at the forefront of logistics technology, building platforms that optimize freight movement across the country.
 Their engineering and technology teams have grown significantly.
+See what's available on J.B.
+Hunt's careers page.

 Key hiring areas: Software engineering, logistics, operations, data analytics, sales